Locations:

 Procedure Details

-Who provides transgender voice therapy?
+Who provides gender-affirming voice therapy?

-What happens before voice therapy?
+What happens before gender-affirming voice therapy?

 You’ll meet with a healthcare provider to decide on voice therapy goals, and you’ll make a plan to achieve them.
 To start, your provider will analyze your voice, including how you use your breath, vocal cords and other speaking muscles.
 They’ll note your baseline voice pitch.
 This starting point will help them determine how much change is needed to reach your target pitch.